USDX Price Tops $0.17 on Top Exchanges (USDX)

 Buying and Selling USDX

-It is usually not presently possible to buy alternative cryptocurrencies such as USDX directly using US dollars.
-Investors seeking to acquire USDX should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
+It is usually not presently possible to buy alternative cryptocurrencies such as USDX directly using U.S. dollars.
+Investors seeking to acquire USDX should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy USDX using one of the aforementioned exchanges.

 Receive News & Updates for USDX Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for USDX and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.